bvenkatakarthik/bvenkatakarthik.github.io/_posts/2026-01-07-UPenn_Business_Microecon_2026_01_07.md

 How do we solve free riding and pricing issue?

 Public provision (Government):
-The Government taxesall consumers of the public good.
+The Government taxes all consumers of the public good.
 It forces everyone to pay for its provision, thereby overcoming the free rider problem.

 A tax policy must satisfy efficiency ${ \sum MB _i (q ^{\ast}) \geq MC(q ^{\ast}) }$.